Trade optimism keeps euro zone bonds steady

 Encouraging reports out of China and the United States on Monday had pushed yields higher after uncertainty around the negotiations and weak euro zone data boosted safe-haven assets last week.

+"If I look at the yield changes this morning ... what we can see is that the yields, especially core, in the European Monetary Union are not falling this morning, so this is because of the positive backdrop," said DZ Bank rates strategist Sebastian Fellechner.

+Most euro zone bond yields were flat in early trade.
+Benchmark German 10-year bund yields were at -0.34% DE10YT=RR, far off a five-month high at -0.22% reached earlier in November that had been driven by growing trade optimism.

 "We have seen a lot of progress, but what we need right now to see rising yields is a real agreement on the last stage of the phase-one deal.
-We had a lot of comment; now we need actions," said DZ Bank strategist Sebastian Fellechner.
+We had a lot of comment; now we need actions," said DZ Bank's Fellechner.

-Most euro zone bond yields were lower on the day.
-Benchmark German 10-year bund yields were down 1 basis point to -0.36% DE10YT=RR from a five-month high at -0.22% reached earlier in November that had been driven by growing trade optimism.

-But it is more important to focus on the second phase of a potential deal between the U.S. and China, said Rabobank strategist Matthew Cairns.
-This will be much harder to agree as it addresses the U.S.'s main demands on issues such as intellectual property rights, he added.

 Consumer spending helped Germany avoid a recession in the third quarter, although its manufacturing remains in contraction.